FOR ASPIRING FARMERS

 In the United States, it is estimated that food travels around 1,500 miles to get from the farm to your plate.
 Source straight from your local organic farmer, join a CSA (Community Supported Agriculture), support POC-owned farms, or shop at farmers markets.

-The first step to be more involved is to join our online community called the Action Supporter Network.
-Sign up here to connect with other people in your area and/or abroad to surface new ideas and approaches to power this movement forward!
+The first step to be more involved is to join our virtual Farmer’s Footprint community hosted on Mighty Networks.
+Sign up here to connect with other people in your area and globally to surface new ideas and take action to power this movement forward!

 Skin is the largest organ in the human body and what we use to clean ourselves with is extremely important.
 The Environmental Working Group (EWG) is an incredible resource to learn more about the specific ingredients you should avoid with the science to back it up!